 There is not simply one kind of bipolar disorder diagnosis; instead, there are several.
 These include:

-This type of bipolar disorder is characterized by manic or mixed episodes that persist for at least a week and/or depressive episodes that last (typically) at least two weeks.
+- Bipolar I: This type of bipolar disorder is characterized by manic or mixed episodes that persist for at least a week and/or depressive episodes that last (typically) at least two weeks.
 Individuals who suffer from bipolar I may experience severe mania that requires immediate medical attention and possibly even hospitalization.

-This form of bipolar disorder is marked by a pattern of depressive episodes, which also sometimes comes with hypomanic episodes (as described above).
+- Bipolar II: This form of bipolar disorder is marked by a pattern of depressive episodes, which also sometimes comes with hypomanic episodes (as described above).

-Bipolar disorder not otherwise specified is typically the diagnosis given when a person has symptoms, which do not meet the full diagnostic criteria for bipolar I or II.
+- Bipolar Disorder Not Otherwise Specified: Bipolar disorder not otherwise specified is typically the diagnosis given when a person has symptoms, which do not meet the full diagnostic criteria for bipolar I or II.
 Individuals, however, still experience serious changes in mood that are uncharacteristic of their normal behavior.

-This is a mild form of bipolar disorder, whereas the individual experiences mild depression with hypomanic episodes for at least two years.
+- Cyclothymic Disorder: This is a mild form of bipolar disorder, whereas the individual experiences mild depression with hypomanic episodes for at least two years.

-This less-common type of bipolar disorder is typically diagnosed after an individual experiences four or more episodes of major depression, mania, or hypomania, over the course of one year.
+- Rapid-Cycling Bipolar Disorder: This less-common type of bipolar disorder is typically diagnosed after an individual experiences four or more episodes of major depression, mania, or hypomania, over the course of one year.

 Treatment for Bipolar Disorder